joshuamkite/wordsearch-python/README.md

 ### Word List Source

 - **WordNet via NLTK**: The word list is sourced from WordNet, a large lexical database of English, provided by the Natural Language Toolkit (NLTK).
 WordNet was chosen for its extensive coverage of English words, allowing for a rich and varied word search experience.
 Phrases (words containing underscores) and hyphenated words are automatically excluded to ensure only single, unhyphenated words are used.
+- **Word filtering**: We attempt to filter out words that are considered offensive but cannot guarantee that this will be effective or correct in all cases.

 ### Grid and Layout